Built-in LLM Judges

 Next Steps

-- Use predefined scorers in evaluation - Get started with built-in quality metrics
+- Use built-in LLM judges in evaluation - Get started with built-in LLM judges

-- Create custom judges - Build judges tailored to your specific needs
+- Create custom LLM judges - Build judges tailored to your specific needs

 - Run evaluations - Apply judges to systematically assess your application